- Contact Us

 the Southern Appalachian Photographic Archives;

-the Gertrude M. Ruskin Collection of Cherokee Indian artifacts and materials;
+the Gertrude M. Ruskin Collection of Cherokee objects and materials;

 the Evelyn Underwood Collection of important Madison County early documents, photographs, and oral histories;

-and the university archives, including papers relating to the history of Mars Hill University.
+and the university archives, including papers and photographs relating to the history of Mars Hill University.

 In addition to the non-circulating special collections, other Appalachian-related materials can be accessed through the Renfro Library catalog and are available for circulation.